cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/stream.rst

      - JSON Object describing the format name, schema, and settings

 If a property is not given in the request body, no change will be made to the value.
-For example, setting format but not ttl will preserve the current value for ttl.
+For example, setting format but not TTL will preserve the current value for TTL.
 Changing the schema attached to a Stream will drop the Hive table associated with the Stream and re-create it with the new schema.